EMobilio/CrowdCast/README.md

 ## Data Modeling

-I plan to start by trying to fit a linear model to establish a baseline for prediction.
-Then I think it would be appropriate to use a random forest or XGBoost to try to capture non-linear relationships in the data and give better predictions.
+I plan to start by fitting a linear model to establish a baseline for prediction.
+Then I think it would be appropriate to use a random forest or XGBoost to capture non-linear relationships in the data and give better predictions.

 ## Data Visualization